May 13, 2022

 “Many families can find themselves feeling powerless when their loved one is diagnosed with dementia, and it can be a very uncertain time for those involved – but we are here to help.
 Our guide has been designed to reassure those caring for a loved one by providing answers to many of the questions they might have, but also to help educate others so we may create a more dementia-friendly community together.”

-Francesca Cowley, Home Manager at Highmarket House, added: “We’d like to encourage local people to download a copy of the guide or reach out to us directly if they need any support, so together we can create a more dementia-friendly community.”
+Amy Barton, Home Manager at Mercia Grange, added: “We’d like to encourage local people to download a copy of the guide or reach out to us directly if they need any support, so together we can create a more dementia-friendly community.”

 You can also download a digital copy here: careuk.com/letstalkdementia.

-Mercia Grange and Bishops Manor have been designed to enable residents to live active and fulfilled lives, while also promoting independence, Seccombe Court and Highmarket House, incorporates space for hobby and leisure activities.
+Mercia Grange and Bishops Manor have been designed to enable residents to live active and fulfilled lives, while also promoting independence, and incorporating space for hobby and leisure activities.
 The care homes been configured to help facilitate the creation of close-knit communities and encourage social interaction among the residents.

 We are happy to arrange interviews with a range of experts, commentary on industry issues and site visits for filming, photography or sound recording.
 Please get in touch with your requirements and we will do our best to arrange a suitable response.